Ex-Offender Re-Entry Services Guide

 Focused on reentry services for people released or preparing for release in California and South Carolina only.
 Offers a 1,211 page Reentry Guide for a $20 fee, and a FREE Reentry Toolkit which is a condensed version of the Reentry Guide containing general legal information about people’s rights in reentry.
 Also runs a free reentry hotline on Friday's 9am-3pm that accepts calls from people who are currently incarcerated.
 Root & Rebound often can help you prepare to and transition home, plus navigate challenges due to having a record.
 Supports with getting an ID, securing parole transfers, verifying parole length, and understanding parole conditions.
 California and South Carolina only.

-PEN Prison Writing Program
+PEN America Prison Justice and Writing

 Fortune Society